OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 Once the previous master instance restarts it will reassume the master role because it is configured with a higher priority, and the virtual IP address will be assigned back.

 The whole process is seamless, and upstream clients never need to be aware that a failover and failback took place.
+So we have demonstrated that the load balancers can failover, making them highly available.

 In summary:
 * The **JSESSIONID** cookie contains the session ID and the name of the Tomcat instance that processed the request.